-Degree proficiencies are available in history, literature, math, music, office administration, and science.
+Degree proficiencies are available in history, literature, math, ministry music, ministry office administration, and science.
 Proficiencies must be attached to a Bachelor's degree major by completing a minimum of twelve credits in the proficiency subject.
-For example, students wanting a proficiency in music would need to select and complete twelve credits from the list of available courses listed for a music minor.
+For example, students wanting a proficiency in ministry music would need to select and complete twelve credits from the list of available courses listed for a ministry music minor.